swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

-## AMY: the Carpentries' internal database
+## AMY: The Carpentries' internal database

 ### Logging in